Free TOML Formatter Online

 Does it support TOML 1.0?

 Yes.
-The tool supports the TOML 1.0 specification including tables, arrays, and inline tables.
+The tool supports the full TOML 1.0 specification including tables, arrays of tables, inline tables, and multiline strings.

+Yes.
 Comments are preserved during formatting.
-The structure is reindented for clarity.
+The structure is reindented for clarity without losing any inline or block comments.